John Bateman (rugby league): Warrington Wolves (loan)

 On 24 July 2024 it was reported that he had signed for Warrington in the Super League on season-long loan.

 North Queensland Cowboys

 On 18 December 2024, Bateman was released by the Wests Tigers, signing a two-year contract with the North Queensland Cowboys.

 Bateman played 19 matches for North Queensland in the 2025 NRL season as the club finished 12th on the table.

+Bradford Bulls (re-join)

+On 4 August 2026 it was reported that he had signed for Bradford Bulls in the Super League on a 2-year deal.